gkovacs/gkovacs.github.com/index.markdown

 <div>
 <div style="line-height: 2.0">
 I'm Geza Kovacs, Member of Technical Staff at Anthropic, working on LLM post-training research.
-I was previously a Senior Research Scientist at Google, working on improving Gemini's machine translation and multilingual capabilities, and prior to that I was Principal Research Scientist at <a href="https://lilt.com/research">LILT AI</a>, working on interactive machine translation.
+I was previously a Senior Research Scientist at Google, working on Gemini post-training, evals, multilinguality, and machine translation, and prior to that I was Principal Research Scientist at <a href="https://lilt.com/research">LILT AI</a>, working on machine translation.
 <br class="desktoponly">
 I did my PhD in Computer Science at Stanford, and undergrad and masters at MIT.
 See my <a href="resume.pdf">resume</a> for details.
 <br class="desktoponly">